abh1nav/abh1nav.github.io/source/_posts/2014-06-17-develop-a-nodejs-app-with-docker.markdown

 });
 {% endcodeblock %}

-You should see that nodemon inside the container has detected your changes and restarted the server:
+You should see that nodemon has detected your changes and restarted the server:

 [{% img /images/2014-06-17-Reload.png 1072 390 %}](/images/2014-06-17-Reload.png)